MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/model-update/index.md

 The produced value should then be used as below:

 1. In the client application, open the mobilefirst configuration file (i.e `mfpclient.plist` for iOS and `mfpclient.properties` for Android).
-2. Add the new key value called `wlSecureNativeUpdatePublicKey`.
+2. Add the new key value called `wlSecureModelUpdatePublicKey`.
 3. Provide the public key for the corresponding key value and save.

 Any future Model Update deliveries to client applications will be protected by Model Update authenticity.